Frequently Asked Questions

 Unfortunately no. I do not provide any form of digital or physical certificate.
 Our learning materials are created for general educational purposes and are not structured to meet formal accreditation requirements.

-What's your refund policy for educational content?
+What's your refund policy for educational digital content?

 Digital Products